Dynamic Regret Reduces to Kernelized Static Regret

 \begin{restatable}{proposition}{RegressionCurvature} Let $\ww=\R$ and for all $t$ let $\ell_{t}(\yhat)=\half(\yt-\yhat)^{2}$.
 Then for any sequence $(x_1,y_{1}),\dots,(x_T,y_{T})$ in $\xx\times\ww$ and any benchmark sequence $\cmpy_1,\ldots,\cmpy_T$ in $\R$ and $\cmp\in \hh$ satisfying $\cmpy_t=\inner{\cmp,\phi(x_{t})}$ for all $t$, the Kernelized VAW Forecaster guarantees

-where $\kmax = \max_{t}k(t,t)$ and $y_{\max}^{2}=\max_{t}y_{t}^{2}$. \end{restatable} Notably, it is known that the dependence on $\deff(\lambda)$ for kernel ridge regression is optimal \citep{lattimore2023lower}, demonstrating that these trade-offs are unimprovable in the context of dynamic regret as well.
-Hence, the result above reduces dynamic regret minimization in this setting to the problem of designing a suitable kernel which favorably trades off $\norm{\cmp}_\hh^2$ and $\deff(\lambda)$.
-One interesting example in this setting is the linear spline kernel.
+where $\kmax = \max_{t}k(t,t)$ and $y_{\max}^{2}=\max_{t}y_{t}^{2}$. \end{restatable} It is known that the dependence on $\deff(\lambda)$ for kernel ridge regression is optimal \citep{lattimore2023lower}, demonstrating that these trade-offs are unimprovable in the context of dynamic regret as well.